 » 3 career NASCAR Camping World Truck Series poles

-The 2013 season brought Jamie back to victory lane, winning the Camping World RV Sales 500 at Talladega Super Speedway.
+The 2013 season brought Jamie back to victory lane, winning the Camping World RV Sales 500 at Talladega Super Speedway in October.
 It was his second career win at the 2.66 mile tri-oval and with a very consistent season, Jamie and the Chip Gannasi Racing team finished 15th in the final point standings with four top-5 finishes and nine top-10 finishes.

 2010 brought a lot of success with his new team at Earnhardt-Ganassi Racing.
 McMurray won two of the Sprint Cup Series biggest races, winning the Daytona 500 and the Brickyard 400.
 During the Chase, McMurray added a third win at theBank of America 500 at Charlotte Motor Speedway, the track where he won his first ever Cup race.
 By season’s end, McMurray finished 14th in the driver standings to mark his sixth career top-20 points finish.